EdenEast/nightfox.nvim/readme.md

     blue = { base = "#4d688e", bright = "#4e75aa", dim = "#485e7d", }
   },
   nordfox = {
-    -- A pallet also defines the following:
+    -- A palette also defines the following:
     --   bg0, bg1, bg2, bg3, bg4, fg0, fg1, fg2, fg3, sel0, sel1, comment
     --
     -- These are the different foreground and background shades used by the theme.